 Earning points for free flights: 4.5/5

-Apply, be approved and spend $1,500 on your card within the first three months for a great welcome boost of 50,000 Virgin Australia Velocity points: enough for a one-way economy flight to Los Angeles or Abu Dhabi, plus taxes and fees.
+Apply, be approved and spend $1,500 on your card within the first three months for a great welcome boost of 100,000 Virgin Australia Velocity points: enough for a one-way business class flight to Los Angeles with Virgin Australia, plus taxes and fees.

-Thereafter, you'd earn enough Velocity Points for an almost-free Sydney-Melbourne flight after spending $2,600 with Virgin Australia or at Australian restaurants; $3,900 with other travel businesses and when overseas; $15,600 with utilities, insurance and government bodies; or $7,800 everywhere else.
+Thereafter, you'd earn enough Velocity Points for an almost-free Sydney-Melbourne flight after spending $3,120 with Virgin Australia; $5,200 almost everywhere else; or $15,600 with government bodies.